JianqiaoWang/GeCv-paper/README.md

 cat(paste0("The adjusted confidence interval is [", CI.lower, "," ,CI.upper, "]"    ))
 ```

 **Remark**  R package {bigstatsr} provides efficient penalized (linear and logistic) regressions using functions big_spLinReg() and big_spLogReg()  (https://privefl.github.io/bigstatsr/articles/penalized-regressions.html).
-We add the cross-validation feature to the function and use it for the large scale gwas simulation in the main paper; The code could be found in author's github.
+We add the cross-validation feature to the function and use it for the large-scale gwas simulation in the main paper; The code could be found in author's github https://github.com/JianqiaoWang/bigstatsr .
 An  example of Code is given as follows (also seen in the R code):

 ```{r eval = F}